What is inflammation in the body? Chronic inflammation will cause multiple health risks: Learn how to reduce inflammation and improve health.

 The danger is that you may not know you have a problem for a long time.

 With short term or acute inflammation there are signs such as:

 - Loss of function

-However, some deep inflammation or inflammation in some organs will not produce these signs.
+So the danger is that some deep inflammation or inflammation in some organs will not produce these signs.

-Chronic or long term inflammation produces other signs which are often more generalized:
+Further, Chronic or long term inflammation produces other signs which are often more generalized:

 - Abdominal Pain

 - Joint Pains

 - Autoimmune disease which attacks the tissues as if they were a pathogen or irritant

 - Long term exposure to the substance that was causing the inflammation.